EternityX/deadcell-gui-2/README.md

 - Blur shader for title bar (DX11 only)

 ## Usage
 See [menu.cpp](https://github.com/EternityX/DEADCELL-GUI-2/blob/main/gui/menu.cpp) for an example.
+ImGui must be using the shadows branch.

+## Todo
+- Working example and build process
+- Cut down on a lot of boilerplate code related to event handling in controls
+- Additional controls
+- General cleanup

 ## Preview
 Images are slightly outdated but the general design is the same